Great photography. On time. On budget.

 I was a moderator and director of Editorial Photographers UK from September 2005 to September 2011, with specific responsibility for technical issues.

-Over the last five years I’ve held various positions on the National Union of Journalists’ Freelance Industrial Council, Photographers Committee, Copyright Committee and Scottish Executive, including chairing the Photographers Committee between 2011 and 2013.
-I am currently chair of the Freelance Industrial Council.
+Since 2007 I’ve held various elected senior positions on the National Union of Journalists’ Freelance Industrial Council, Photographers Committee, Copyright Committee and Scottish Executive Council.
+I was chair of the Photographers Committee between 2011 and 2013, and have been chair of the Freelance Industrial Council since 2014.
+In 2016 I was elected to the NUJ’s National Executive Committee to represent photographers.

 I was involved with the organisation of the NUJ’s Stand Up For Photojournalism exhibitions, selecting and showcasing the best of the UK’s contemporary photojournalism.

-I represented the NUJ at the 2008 Paris photojournalism conference organised by the European Federation of Journalists, and spoke at the 2010 Authors’ Rights cnference in Thessonaliki, again organised by the EFJ.
+I represented the NUJ at the 2008 Paris photojournalism conference organised by the European Federation of Journalists, and spoke at the 2010 Authors’ Rights conference in Thessonaliki, again organised by the EFJ.

 Publications and talks